30 minutes · Free · No pitch

 Sequencing health

-Per-touch reply rate curve across the 5-7 touch cadence, send-time distribution, copy-pattern fingerprinting risk, and the per-segment reply-rate differential against the empirical benchmark.
+Per-touch reply curve across your cadence, send-time distribution, whether your copy is fingerprinting as identical mass-send (the #1 reason warmed inboxes still get filtered), and the per-segment reply differential against the benchmark.

 LinkedIn account health